-Kangaroo House Bed & Breakfast is a lovely historic landmark, built in 1907 as a large Craftsman Bungalow hotel, with local fir and cedar lumber and fieldstone for the architectural features.
+Kangaroo House Bed & Breakfast is a lovely historic landmark, built in 1907 as a large Craftsman Bungalow hotel, with local fir and cedar lumber and field stone for the architectural features.
 Having been a B&B for 35 years, Kangaroo House is the longest continuously running B&B in the San Juans.
 We prepare new takes on classic dishes along side some delicious new ones you may not have seen before.
 We'll gladly omit any ingredients you don't eat, but we don't take requests about what we're going to make each morning.

-The lodge-like ambiance of the spacious living room, with its broad fieldstone fireplace and mission style furnishings invites you to melt into the comfortable setting and relax.
-Spend a quiet afternoon curled up with a book.
-Linger over one of our fine, homemade breakfasts in the bright and airy breakfast room or on the sunny deck.
+The lodge-like ambiance of the spacious living room, with its broad field stone fireplace and mission style furnishings invites you to melt into the comfortable setting and relax.
+Spend a quiet afternoon curled up with a book or linger over one of our tasty breakfasts made from scratch in the bright & airy breakfast room or on the sunny deck.
 After a day of hiking, cycling, sailing, or shopping, enjoy an intimate and relaxing soak in the garden hot tub under the stars.

-At Kangaroo House Bed & Breakfast, hospitality means a welcoming atmosphere where you feel like you're at a friend's house, not waited on by a servant.
+We want you to feel like you're at a friend's house, not waited on by a servant.
 Please use and enjoy the old world furnishings and feel free to make yourselves at home.
 We think that's the way a vacation should be - relaxed, without a whole lot of fuss or rules.

 The Gardens at Kangaroo House

-Set back 150 feet from the road, with its deep porch and oversized windows, the inn at first glance does not look like the 6,000+ square foot lodge that it is.
-Protected from deer by a high fence, winding grass paths wander through the wilds of the back garden all the way back to the open-air hot tub in a secluded spot the yard.
+Set back 150 feet from the road, with its deep porch and huge windows, the inn at first glance does not look like the 6,000+ square foot lodge that it is.
+Protected from deer by a high fence, winding grass paths wander through the wilds of the back garden all the way back to an open-air hot tub in a secluded spot the yard.
 The garden has been certified as a Backyard Wildlife Sanctuary by the Washington Department of Fish and Wildlife and has been planted to attract the widest variety of animals possible.